stg-tud/MUBench/README.md

 Using `de.tu_darmstadt.stg.mubench.cli.ArgParser.parse(String[] args)` you will get an instance of `de.tu_darmstadt.stg.mubench.cli.DetectorArgs`.
 Always check arguments for null since some arguments may be optional.

-- DetectorArgs.findingsFile: The file MUBench expects you to write your findings to.
+- `DetectorArgs.getFindingsFile()`: The file MUBench expects you to write your findings to.
 This file is `results/<detector>/<misuse>/findings.yml`.
-- DetectorArgs.projectSrcPath: The path to the project sources containing the misuse.
+- `DetectorArgs.getProjectSrcPath()`: The path to the project sources containing the misuse.
 You may use this to mine usage patterns and find misuses.
-- DetectorArgs.projectClassPath: (Optional) The path to the compiled project classes containing the misuse.
+- `DetectorArgs.getProjectClassPath()`: (Optional) The path to the compiled project classes containing the misuse.
 You may use this like `DetectorArgs.projectSrcPath` if your mining runs on compiled code.
-- DetectorArgs.patternsSrcPath: (Optional) The path to pattern files, which contain the fixed version of the usage MUBench expects your detector to find in the project.
+- `DetectorArgs.getPatternsSrcPath()`: (Optional) The path to pattern files, which contain the fixed version of the usage MUBench expects your detector to find in the project.
 The files contain Java Source Code snippets.
 For examples, see the `pattern` folders in [`data`](https://github.com/stg-tud/MUBench/tree/master/data).
-- DetectorArgs.patternsClassPath: (Optional) The path to the compiled pattern files.
+- `DetectorArgs.getPatternsClassPath()`: (Optional) The path to the compiled pattern files.
 You may use this like `DetectorArgs.patternsSrcPath` if your mining runs on compiled code.

 *What Should My Output File Look Like?*